 Oxygen bottles are lighter, and the delivery system is better.
 Polarized lenses in state-of-the-art goggles protect eyes against possible snow blindness.
 Even the food is improved.
 Protein bars, sports drinks and trail mix are a long way from fish in tin cans and weak tea.

 It still takes weeks — in 1953, seven weeks, and roughly around that now, depending on weather — to acclimatize and make the trek.
 It's still expensive, too.
-An expedition to Everest can cost a single climber upward of $30,000.
+The average cost for an expedition to Everest in 2017 cost a single climber upward of $45,000.
+That can vary widely, though, depending on how custom the support is.
+Typically, the average price includes transportation, food, base camp tents, Sherpa support and supplemental oxygen.
+Gear costs more.

-All in all, though, climbing Everest in 2016 beats Everest in Hillary's day hands down.
+All in all, though, climbing Everest today beats Everest in Hillary's day hands down.

 "From a day-in and day-out, it's gonna be an easier deal today," Janow says.